 The original building was designed to last around 30 years, and as the millennium approached, began to show signs of its age.
 A working party, A New Abbots Langley Community Centre Association (ANALCCA) was set up, originally with the idea to raise funds for a new building.
 After several years of hard work by ANALCCA, a magnificent response from the community, and pledges from the Parish and District Councils to raise funds, it was concluded that a major refurbishment was the best way forward, and a £240,000 scheme to achieve this was approved.
 Two further years of dedicated work by the Centre’s new fundraising group, the Friends of Abbots Langley Community Centre, led to both the District and Parish Councils redeeming their earlier pledges, with the remainder of the funding raised from a variety of sources.

-In October 2009, the splendid building, which complements the local area, and accommodates its very satisfied user groups and other hirers, was formally opened.
-A dedication panel in the Community Centre’s entrance expresses thanks to the main contributors.
+In October 2009, the splendid building, which complements the local area, and accommodates its very satisfied user groups and other hirers, was formally opened by Watford Football Club and England Manager, Graham Taylor.
+A dedication panel, displayed in the Centre’s committee room and shown above, expresses thanks to the main contributors.

 The most recent enhancement to the Centre's facilities has been the addition of a sound system, the installation of which has been supported by a very generous donation from the Abbots Langley Tough Ten.